sylvain471/Phi3-Vision-ft/README.md

 ## Dataset Preparation

 The script requires a dataset formatted according to the LLaVA specification.
 The dataset should be a JSON file where each entry contains information about conversations and images.
-Ensure that the image paths in the dataset match the provided `--image_folder`.
+Ensure that the image paths in the dataset match the provided `--image_folder`.<br>

+**When using multi-image dataset, the image tokens should all be `<image>`.**

 <details>
 <summary>Example Dataset</summary>